 Students are not pursuing a degree in theology.

 To be eligible for state financial aid, state regulations require students to make satisfactory progress in an eligible degree or certificate program.
-Students must be in good academic standing with DigiPen Institute of Technology and the policy applies to all semesters that state aid was received.
+Students must be meeting Washington state financial aid SAP in all semesters that state aid was received.
 If a student is not meeting federal SAP regulations, it will also impact state aid eligibility.

 If students do not meet the state requirements, they will be placed on financial aid warning or have their financial aid terminated.
 If placed on warning, students must make satisfactory progress in their next two semesters of enrollment or their state financial aid eligibility will be terminated.